seanwhs/Plans/My-Tech-Stack.md

 * **ACID Guarantees:** Multi-step workflows—such as payments, onboarding, and inventory adjustments—require absolute transactional consistency.
 * **JSONB Flexibility:** When I need to model semi-structured payloads, `jsonb` allows me to do so cleanly without abandoning relational constraints.
 * **Advanced Query Power:** Recursive Common Table Expressions (CTEs), materialized views, complex indexing strategies, and analytical queries give the application plenty of room to scale without architectural redesigns.

-Postgres isn’t just a storage box; it is the authoritative source of truth for the system.

 ### 4. Content & Presentation State: Sanity